 The Brazil Income Tax Rates

 If you are a Brazilian resident, your worldwide income will be subject to personal income tax at a progressive rate that peaks at 27.5%.
-If you are a non-resident, you are responsible for taxes only on Brazilian income, and you are not required to even bother filing an income tax return until you become a resident.
+If you are a non-resident, you are responsible for taxes only on Brazilian income, and you are not required to file an income tax return until you become a resident.

-For residents paying tax on worldwide income, the tax rates for 2015 are as follows:
+For residents paying tax on worldwide income, the tax rates for tax year 2018 are as follows:

 |Earnings in Real (BRL- R$)||Rate Applicable to Income Level (%)|